MasterHW/.github/profile/README.md

 Allo Protocol is an open-source protocol that enables groups to efficiently and transparently allocate pools of capital.
-It leverages Gitcoin's many years of experience running 18 quadratic funding (QF) grants rounds, distributing over
+It leverages Gitcoin's many years of experience running 19 quadratic funding (QF) grants rounds and counting, distributing over
-$50 million dollars.
+$56M.

 We invite you to join us on this exciting journey as we embark on the Allo Protocol.
 Together, let's unlock the true potential of community-driven funding